igoravelli/brazilian_soccer_championship_analysis/README.md

 *Solution Architecture Overview*

-As a closing note in this section, all the queries written for the data transformation process and data warehouse construction can be found in this [repository folder](https://github.com/igoravelli/brazilian_soccer_championship_analysis/tree/readme-file/DW-Queries).
+As a closing note in this theme, all the queries written for the data transformation process and data warehouse construction can be found in this [repository folder](https://github.com/igoravelli/brazilian_soccer_championship_analysis/tree/readme-file/DW-Queries).

 ### Data model